dconnolly/draft-connolly-cfrg-xwing-kem/draft-connolly-cfrg-xwing-kem.md

 2. If a ciphertext is decapsulated for a key that has just been generated.
    This happen on the client-side for TLS.

-A typical API pattern to achieve this optimisation is to have an opaque decapsulation key object that hides the cached values.
+A typical API pattern to achieve this optimization is to have an opaque decapsulation key object that hides the cached values.
 For instance, such an API could have the following functions.